Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary: 21st-century restoration

 A 32-month, $34 million restoration project was completed in 2006.
 The restoration included a total incorporation of modern mechanical systems throughout the building, while also restoring the interior to Latrobe's original design.
 Many "misguided accretions" were corrected.
-The original wall colors (pale yellow, blue, and rose) were restored, as was the light-colored marble flooring which for decades had been a dark green color.
-Twenty-four skylights in the main dome were re-opened, and the stained glass windows (installed in the 1940s) were given to St. Louis parish in Clarksville (whose new church was designed around them) and replaced with clear glass windows.
+The original wall colors were restored (pale yellow, blue, and rose), as was the light-colored marble flooring which had been a dark green color for decades.
+Twenty-four skylights in the main dome were re-opened, and the stained glass windows (installed in the 1940s) were given to St. Louis parish in Clarksville, Maryland (whose new church was designed around them) and replaced with clear glass windows.

-Additionally, the Basilica's crypt was made accessible to the public, as well as the expansive masonry undercroft (basement) of the church.
-The undercroft, until 2006, had been filled with sand from the original building of the cathedral, which prevented Carroll and Latrobe's vision of a Chapel in the undercroft.
-During the restoration, the sand was removed, and the Our Lady Seat of Wisdom Chapel was finally realized.
+The Basilica's crypt was also made accessible to the public, as well as the expansive masonry undercroft (basement) of the church.
+The undercroft had been filled with sand from the construction of the cathedral, which prevented Carroll and Latrobe's vision of a Chapel in the undercroft.
+The sand was removed during the restoration, and the Our Lady Seat of Wisdom Chapel was finally realized.

-Cardinal William Keeler, then Archbishop of Baltimore, and one of the many champions of the restoration project, completed the restoration without dipping into the coffers of the Archdiocese, instead using private funds donated for the sole purpose of the restoration.
-The Basilica was closed to the public from November 2004 through November 2006, reopening in time for the Basilica's Bicentennial and the biannual meeting of the United States Conference of Catholic Bishops, which was held in Baltimore to mark the occasion.
+Baltimore's Archbiship Cardinal William Keeler was one of the many champions of the restoration project, and he completed the restoration without dipping into the coffers of the Archdiocese, instead using private funds donated for the restoration.
+The Basilica was closed to the public from November 2004 through November 2006, reopening in time for the Basilica's Bicentennial and the biannual meeting of the United States Conference of Catholic Bishops which was held in Baltimore to mark the occasion.